 Trelleborg believes that conducting business with transparency and responsibility is critical to maintain trust and credibility with our key stakeholders: customers, suppliers, employees and investors/shareholders.

-In the Statement about forced labor, human trafficking and child labor 2021, signed by CEO Peter Nilsson, we describe how Trelleborg manages the issues of forced labor, human trafficking and child labor, throughout its operations and supply chain, in line with the UK Modern Slavery Act 2015 (covering Trelleborg Sealing Solutions UK Ltd, and Trelleborg Industrial Products UK Ltd.), Australian Modern Slavery Act 2018 (covering Trelleborg Holdings Australia Pty Ltd, which has the following operating companies in Australia: Trelleborg Marine Systems Australia Pty Ltd, Trelleborg Perth Pty Ltd and Trelleborg Wheels Systems Australia Pty Ltd (until September 2022 but still within the Trelleborg group as at 31 December 2022), the California Transparency in Supply Chains Act (the prevailing US standard) and activities prohibited by the US Federal Acquisition Regulation 52.222-50(b).
-This statement is for the year ending 31 December 2020, and was approved by the Board of Directors 23 April 2021.
+In the Statement about modern slavery, forced labor, human trafficking and child labor 2022, signed by CEO Peter Nilsson, we describe how Trelleborg manages the issues of modern slavery, forced labor, human trafficking and child labor, throughout its operations and supply chain, in line with the UK Modern Slavery Act 2015 (covering Trelleborg Sealing Solutions UK Ltd, and Trelleborg Industrial Products UK Ltd.), Australian Modern Slavery Act 2018 (covering Trelleborg Holdings Australia Pty Ltd, which has the following operating companies in Australia: Trelleborg Marine Systems Australia Pty Ltd, Trelleborg Perth Pty Ltd and Trelleborg Wheels Systems Australia Pty Ltd (until September 2022 but still within the Trelleborg group as at 31 December 2022), the California Transparency in Supply Chains Act (the prevailing US standard) and activities prohibited by the US Federal Acquisition Regulation 52.222-50(b).
+This statement is for the year ending 31 December 2021 and was approved by the Board of Directors 27 April 2022.